SophieHYe/page/README.md

 - The National Supercomputer Centre (NSC) in Sweden: Berzelius-2023-175.

 ## Awards
-- Best paper award of "A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark" by SANER IBF'2019.
+- Best Paper Award of "A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark" by SANER IBF'2019.
-- Recipient of the Distinguished Paper Award by ASE 2023 Industry Challenge Competition, earning a prize of 7,000 EURO.
+- Distinguished Paper Award by ASE 2023 Industry Challenge Competition, earning a prize of 7,000 EURO.
-- "Best Thesis of The Year" award by WASP among five Swedish universities in 2023.
+- Best Thesis of The Year Award by WASP among five Swedish universities in 2023.

 ## Services
 ### Conference PC committee: